swathisiva11/ePortfolio/README.md

 [Code Review](https://youtu.be/Jjmwa9_vUKg)

 # Artifact 1: Unit and Integration Test
+The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 1](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement1).
+## Narrative 1:
+This artifact is an enhancement of a full-stack web application I worked on using Angular for the frontend and Express with MongoDB for the backend.
+I added a Trip Detail View feature and built a full set of tests to make sure everything worked correctly.
+On the frontend, I created a TripDataService to handle creating, reading, updating, and deleting trips.
+I used testing tools like Karma and Jasmine to test frontend services and components, and I used Jest and Supertest-like methods to test the backend.
+I also made sure that the frontend was successfully sending and receiving data from the backend using HTTP requests.

+I chose to include this artifact in my ePortfolio because it shows my ability to work across the full stack.
+It highlights important skills such as building and testing features, connecting frontend services to backend APIs, and making sure everything works together smoothly.
+This project demonstrates that I can write clean, organized code and test it thoroughly.
+The backend tests checked whether the right endpoints were being used and whether the responses were accurate.
+On the frontend, I confirmed that the services made correct HTTP calls and that components displayed and updated data as expected.

+This artifact helped me achieve the goals I set in Module One for this course.
+My goal was to improve my skills in both client-side and server-side development, including testing.
+I feel that I not only met this goal but also made more progress than I expected.
+I added integration tests and became more confident in debugging issues that happen between the frontend and backend parts of the application.
+These are valuable skills that are often used in real software development jobs.

+The process of enhancing and testing this application taught me a lot.
+At first, I faced some technical issues like NullInjectorError and missing dependencies in my tests.
+These challenges pushed me to understand Angular’s dependency injection better.
+I learned how to use the HttpClientTestingModule to isolate service logic and create useful mock data.
+I also saw how detailed Angular’s testing tools can be, especially when working with expected URLs and responses.
+This helped me become more careful and precise in my code.

+Overall, this project helped me grow as a developer.
+I learned how to approach debugging with a clear plan, how to connect the frontend and backend effectively, and how important it is to write tests early in the development process.
+These skills are useful not only for developers but also for people who manage software projects.
+I look forward to include this artifact in my ePortfolio because it represents my progress in both building and testing real-world software applications.

 # Artifact 2: Search and Ranking
+The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 2](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement2).
+## Narrative 2:
+As part of the enhancements to the Travlr application, I worked on adding a keyword-based search feature with a ranking system.
+This feature lets users type in a keyword and see a list of trips that best match what they’re looking for.
+I built this feature to improve how easily users can find relevant trips, making the overall experience faster and more helpful.

+On the backend, I used Node.js, Express, and MongoDB to create a new GET endpoint: /api/trips/search?q=keyword.
+I wrote a scoring algorithm that gives each trip a rank based on how well it matches the search term.
+The trip name gets 2 points for a match, while the resort name and description each get 1 point.
+Only trips with a score above zero are shown, and they are sorted by how relevant they are to the keyword.
+The rank is calculated in real-time and not stored in the database, which helps keep the data clean.

+On the frontend, I used Angular to add a search input box and button in the TripListingComponent.
+I connected this to the backend search using the TripDataService.
+The search results are shown with a label like “X Stars” to indicate how relevant they are.
+I also made sure that the user interface gives feedback as users search, such as showing messages in the results.
+To keep the code safe and clean, I made the rank score optional in the Trip interface.

+I chose to include this enhancement in my ePortfolio because it shows my skills in both algorithms and data structures.
+It uses arrays and maps, as well as logic to filter and sort the data in a meaningful way.
+It also highlights my ability to connect backend logic to frontend components in a full-stack application.
+This artifact shows that I can solve real-world problems with practical code and design.

+This enhancement helped me meet the course outcomes I set out to achieve at the beginning of the project.
+I applied data structure and algorithm knowledge to improve an existing project and documented and tested the solution.
+Through the process, I learned more about writing clean and efficient search algorithms and how to make the results meaningful for users.
+One challenge was balancing performance with clarity in the ranking system, but testing helped me fine-tune it.
+Overall, this project taught me how to combine backend logic with frontend usability to create a feature that adds real value.

 # Artifact 3: Trip Popularity Analysis
+The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 3](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement3).
+## Narrative 3:
+To meet the requirement for the database category, I implemented a Trip Popularity Analysis feature that combines data mining techniques with RESTful API design to track and analyze user search behavior.
+The goal was to simulate a real-world use case where backend analytics can enhance frontend user experience.

+Each time a user performs a keyword search for a trip, the search term is automatically logged into a new MongoDB collection called SearchLog.
+This functionality was integrated into the existing search controller using Mongoose.
+A new REST API endpoint, /api/trips/topsearches, was developed to query this collection using MongoDB’s aggregation framework.
+This endpoint returns the top five most frequently searched terms, effectively surfacing popular destinations in real time.

+On the frontend, I built a standalone Angular component (TopSearchesComponent) to consume this REST API and display the results under “Trending Destinations.”
+The component dynamically updates every 10 seconds, allowing users to see search trends without refreshing the page.
+This demonstrates the use of REST APIs for exposing backend analytics, as well as how databases can support dynamic, user-driven features that improve the overall application experience.

+This enhancement helped me meet multiple course outcomes I had set in Module One, including demonstrating an ability to enhance existing software with new features, applying software development principles in a full-stack environment, and documenting my process clearly.

 ## 🔧 Projects